Parking cards for people with disabilities in accordance with Section 29b of the StVO

-Parking cards in accordance with Section 29b of the StVO that were issued before 1 January 2001 are no longer valid after 31 December 2015.
+- Parking cards that were issued before 1 January 2001 are no longer valid after 31 December 2015.
 You must apply for a new parking card from the Sozialministeriumservice.

-Parking cards in accordance with Section 29b of the StVO that were issued after 1 January 2001 remain valid.
+- Parking cards that were issued after 1 January 2001 remain valid.

 An application must be submitted by the person concerned or their legal representative.

 - A passport photo